oresat/oresat-linux/docs/general_design/hardware.rst

 Key features of the Octavo A8:

     - A single core 1GHz AM335x ARM Cortex-A8 processor
-    - 2x 200Mhz PRU (Programable Real-time Unit)
+    - 2x 200Mhz PRU (Programmable Real-time Unit)
     - A version with 1GB of RAM
     - 3D Graphics Accelerator
     - 6x UART buses